pgjdbc/pgjdbc/docs/content/documentation/setup.md

 ## Preparing the Database Server for JDBC

-Out of the box, Java does not support unix sockets so the PostgreSQL™ server must be configured to allow TCP/IP connections.
+Out of the box, Java does not support unix sockets so the PostgreSQL® server must be configured to allow TCP/IP connections.
 Starting with server version 8.0 TCP/IP connections are allowed from `localhost` .
 To allow connections to other interfaces than the loopback interface, you must modify the `postgresql.conf` file's `listen_addresses` setting.

 Once you have made sure the server is correctly listening for TCP/IP connections the next step is to verify that users are allowed to connect to the server.
 Client authentication is setup in `pg_hba.conf` .
-Refer to the main PostgreSQL™ [documentation](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) for details .
+Refer to the main PostgreSQL® [documentation](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) for details .

 ## Creating a Database